wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-mission-viejo-tustxmpkhf.md

 description: >-
-  Our client, a leading B2B SaaS company, is looking to hire an experienced Account Executive for their location in Mission Viejo, CA. This is a unique opportunity to work in a dynamic and fast-paced environment, in the heart of Orange County.
+  Our client, a leading B2B SaaS company, is looking to hire an experienced Account Executive for their location in Mission Viejo, CA. This is a unique opportunity to work in a dynamic and fastpaced environment, in the heart of Orange County.
 Just a short distance from neighboring cities such as Irvine, Lake Forest, and Laguna Niguel, this opportunity offers a blend of suburban living with easy access to bustling city life.

-  ## Qualifications

-  The successful candidate must have a proven track rec...
+Qualifications The successful candidate must have a proven track rec...
 location: 'Mission Viejo, CA'
 team: Software
 datePosted: '2024-12-26T18:36:18.750Z'